Definability and Interpolation within Decidable Fixpoint Logics: Preliminaries

 and a tuple $([v_1,i_1],\dots,[v_r,i_r])$ is in $R^{\struct{\cT}}$ iff there is some node $w \in \dom{\cT}$ such that $w \in R_{j_1 \dots j_r}$ and $[w,j_m] = [v_m,i_m]$ for all $m \in \set{1,\dots,r}$.

 Finally, we introduce some notation related to $\sigcode{\sigma}{k}$.
+We often use $\tau$ to denote a node label, and $\tau(v)$ to denote the label at some node $v$ in a tree.
 We write $\EdgeLabels$ for the set of functions $\rho$ such that the binary predicate $E_\rho$ is in $\sigcode{\sigma}{k}$.
 We write $\NodeLabels$ for the set of \emph{internally consistent} node labels, i.e.~the set consisting of sets of unary predicates from $\sigcode{\sigma}{k}$ that satisfy properties (1) and (3) in the definition of consistency above.